Journal of Undergraduate Reports in Physics (JURP)

 To successfully prepare a manuscript, please review the following steps:

-- Review this manuscript format guide for tips.
+- Consult the manuscript format guide for tips.

 - Read these author guidelines.